| | |

 There are a lot of different flavors that pair well with bourbon and whiskey (you can get the full list in my Basic Cocktail Recipes guide), but one of my absolute favorites is ginger.

-One of the easiest ways you can make more delicious cocktails at home is by using fruits, herbs or spices to make a simple syrup to flavor your drinks.
+One of the easiest ways you can up your at-home cocktail game is by using fruits, herbs or spices to make a simple syrup to flavor your drinks.

 Normally, white granulated sugar is used as the sweetener in a simple syrup, but you can also use brown sugar, honey, maple syrup, or other sweeteners.